wendyzhou1/Full-Stack-Shopping-WebSite/README.md

-# TUT3-G2-ASS2 readme
+# Readme

-# OldPhoneDeals - eCommerce Web Application (COMP5347/COMP4347 Assignment 2)
+# OldPhoneDeals - eCommerce Web Application

 This project is a full-stack MEAN (MongoDB, Express.js, Angular, Node.js) eCommerce platform for buying and selling used phones.
 It includes both user and admin interfaces with features such as authentication, product listing, reviews, and transaction logging.